-The hourly rate for our Attorney Mediators is $300.
-If your Attorney Mediator chooses to co-mediate your case then the two attorney mediators are at the mediation table for $300 an hour (not $600).
-Any work completed away from the mediation table by either attorney will be billed at they Attorney Mediator’s hourly rate.
+The hourly rate for our Attorney Mediators is $350.
+Any work completed away from the mediation table will be billed at they Attorney Mediator’s hourly rate.

-For some cases, we recommend clients use a Certified Divorce Financial Analyst.
-Our CDFAs bill between $150 and & $175 per hour.
+For some cases, we recommend clients use a Certified Divorce Financial Analyst(CDFA).
+Our CDFAs bill between $150 and $200 per hour.
 Bringing in a CDFA saves clients money by delegating necessary financial tasks to the financial analyst at a lower hourly rate.

 We charge a retainer of $3,500 for most cases, but the retainer depends on the complexity of the case and may be less for simpler cases or single issue mediation clients.
 This money is kept in a client trust account and is used to pay for work on your case as it is completed.
 Any unused portion of the retainer is returned to the clients upon completion of the mediation.